openebs/openebs/contribute/design/proposal-cstor-orchestration.md

        kind: StoragePool
        metadata:
          name: spc-7b99e406-1260-11e8-aa43-00505684eb2e
-         node: node-host-label
+         labels:
+           "kubernetes.io/hostname": "node-host-label"
        spec:
-         scope: Cluster
-         type: block
+         type: openebs-cstor
          disks:
-           #PDCs as mentioned in the SPC.
-           pdc-list: ["pdc-name1", "pdc-name2",...]
-           #PDs that are associated with this Pool.
+           #Disks that are associated with this Pool.
-           pd-list: ["pd-name1", "pd-name2",...]
+           disk-list: ["disk-name1", "disk-name2",...]
-           #This can contain the list of PDs that can be used as hot-spares if any of the
+           #This can contain the list of Disks that can be used as hot-spares if any of the
            # used disk are errored.
-           #pd-list-spares: ["pd-namex", "pd-namey",...]
+           #disk-list-spares: ["disk-namex", "disk-namey",...]
          poolspec:
            #Defines the type of pool as passed from the SPC. stripe or mirror.
            pooltype: "stripe"